Management Skills (Managerial Skills)

 Technical skills are mainly significant to lower and middle-level managers.
 For example, a lower-level manager should know how different tools work as if he has to supervise a mechanic.

-Technical skill also includes the ability to read numbers.
+The technical skill also includes the ability to read numbers.
 A manager should read and understand different (past) reports of the organization and make relevant decisions.

 To be a successful manager communication skill is a must.
 He must convey his messages to subordinates in a way they must understand what he seeks to say.